Sensing Chaos, Russia Takes A 'Wait-And-See' Approach To Trump

 Osnos: There was a robust, a really intense debate going on within the White House and the national security community about what the best response would be.
 In September the Obama White House went to Mitch McConnell and said, "Look, we believe that the Russians were involved and that they may be threatening the integrity of the vote," and they said, "We want to issue a bipartisan statement that would encourage state voting authorities to keep an extra eye on the security and integrity of the vote."
 Basically a bipartisan gesture, and Mitch McConnell, this is now public, he has said that he would regard that as a partisan gesture.

 That was one of the reasons ... why the Obama White House was reluctant to go too far in being very public about this.
-There are people in Hillary Clinton's camp who, one of whom was quoted in our article, saying, "We look back and wonder why this was not," — in the words of this person — "a five-alarm fire in the White House."
+There are people in Hillary Clinton's camp who, one of whom was quoted in our article, saying, "We look back and wonder why this was not" — in the words of this person — "a five-alarm fire in the White House."

 On Russian TV news coverage of Trump and his administration